EventsLe Day Club

 Who this applies to

 Everyone.
-Participants, organizers, guests, vendors, partners, the founder.
+Participants, organizers, guests, vendors, partners, the Imagineer.
 No one gets a pass because they're "important" or "funny" or "brought the good snacks."

-Don't be creepy.
-If you're unsure whether you are, ask yourself: "if a friend I respected watched this moment in slow motion, would they be embarrassed for me?"
+If you're unsure whether you are being creepy, ask yourself: "if a friend I respected watched this moment in slow motion, would they be embarrassed for me?"
 If yes, stop.

 Still good?
 Come to the first event.